TahirPervez/ai-case-study/README.md

 The company raised another $2.5 billion in 2021 in a round that included funding from Andreessen Horowitz, AutoNation , Canada Pension Plan Investment Board, Fidelity Management and Research Company and more.
 [6](https://coverager.com/alphabet-to-invest-5-billion-in-waymo/)

+## Landscape

+When it comes to self-driving cars, the main companies that are at play would be Waymo (Google), Zoox (Amazon), Cruise (General Moters), and Rivian (Amazon).
+This is a fairly new industy, and biggest thing would be the advancements from level 2, which is effectivly manual with some help to level 4, where the human is there for emegencies and if road conditions become very bad.
+The trend is to end up at level 5, where a human operator is completly unneeded.
+[26](https://en.wikipedia.org/wiki/History_of_self-driving_cars)

 ## Business Activities